msujas/xas_normalisation/README.md

 The xasNormalisation.py script should be run afterwards.
 It uses Larch (https://xraypy.github.io/xraylarch/index.html) to batch normalise all xas data in the
 'regrid' folders created by the columnExtraction_thetaCorrection.py script.
 Monitor and transmission ion chamber, and fluorescence counter names are those used for BM31.
-There's a high energy cut-off value to determine when different sets of ion chambers are used, which should be the standard for BM31.
+There's a high energy and low energy cut-off value to determine when different sets of ion chambers are used, which should be the standard for BM31; high energy: > 17.5 keV, mon_3, ion_1_3; medium: 7 - 17.5 keV, mon_4, ion_1_2; low energy: < 7 keV, mon_1, ion_1_1.